mrkcass/mechanizedAI/rgb_camera/readme.md

    communiation up and returning configuration information.
 I also had to move wires around as the Edison uses the UART 1 for the FTDI console.
 This leaves UART 2 which supports hardware flow control though it is not needed in the application.
 The hardware flow control RTS/CTS lines were previously repurposed for GPIO but this is not allowed when using UART1 so those GPIO lines were moved.
+* **February 5, 2109** - Added more diagnostic outputs for mirror, color mode, and power save.
 #